openstack-archive/tripleo-incubator/README.md

 ----------------

-TripleO is an endeavour to drive down the effort required to deploy an OpenStack cloud, increase the reliabilty of deployments and configuration changes - and hopefully consolidate the disparate operations projects around OpenStack.
+TripleO is an endeavour to drive down the effort required to deploy an OpenStack cloud, increase the reliability of deployments and configuration changes - and hopefully consolidate the disparate operations projects around OpenStack.